venkateshprasad23/mpnet_local_planner/README.md

    ```
    git clone https://github.com/venkateshprasad23/MPNet-Documentation.git
    ```
+2. Now, head to https://pytorch.org/ and download the correct version of LibTorch as listed above.
+Move it to the data/ folder.

-2. Build the image required by running the DOckerfile provided in the repository. \
+3. Build the image required by running the DOckerfile provided in the repository. \
    Open a terminal and type in the following command in the directory containing the Dockerfile.
    Note : this may take quite some time.

    ```
    sudo docker build - < Dockerfile -t mpnet_plan
    ```
-3. Now spawn off a container using this image.
+4. Now spawn off a container using this image.
 Type in the following command

    ```
    sudo docker run -it \